yusuf601/yusuf601/INSCTRUCTION.md

 11. Under "Device & app permissions", select "repo" with read and write permissions (this allows the GitHub Actions workflow to interact with your repository).
 12. Click "Save".

-Note: For enhanced security, consider creating a personal access token with the minimum required scopes (e.g., repo).

 ### 3. Fork the Repository:
 1. Navigate to the desired GitHub repository you want to integrate with Wakatime.
 2. Click the Fork button in the top right corner.
 This creates a copy of the repository in your own GitHub account.